ubm-driverless/ubm-docs/docs/guides/run_real_world_car/2_BRINGUP.md

 launch bringup.py
 ```

-Connect the joystik (of the right car) by pressing the PlayStation button.
+Connect the joystick (of the right car) by pressing the PlayStation button.

 - If the joystick does not connect run

      ```bash
-     connect-controller-philly # to cennect to the Philly joystick connect-controller-ben # to cennect to the Ben joystick
+     connect-controller-philly # to connect to the Philly joystick connect-controller-ben # to connect to the Ben joystick
      ```

 In the logs of the bringup command check for the following line: